Wall Street closes out a chilling February with another dip

-NEW YORK (AP) — Stocks are drifting Tuesday as Wall Street closes out what’s been a tough February.
+NEW YORK (AP) — A frigid February for Wall Street closed out with more losses on Tuesday.

-After a strong start to the year bolstered by hopes that inflation was on the way down, Wall Street has shifted into reverse this month.
-A stream of data has shown inflation and the overall economy are remaining more resilient than expected.
+After a strong start to the year bolstered by hopes that inflation was on the way down, Wall Street shifted into reverse in February.
+A stream of data showed inflation and the overall economy are remaining more resilient than expected.
 That's forced investors to raise their forecasts for how high the Federal Reserve will take interest rates and how long it will keep them there.

-High rates can drive down inflation, but they also raise the risk of a recession down the line because they slow the economy.
-They also hurt prices for stocks and other investments.
+High rates can drive down inflation, but they also raise the risk of a recession down the line because they hurt the economy.
+They also drag on prices for stocks and other investments.

 After earlier this year hoping that the Fed could soon pause its aggressive hikes to interest rates, and maybe even begin cutting them late this year, traders have come around to believe the Fed’s long insistence that it plans to take rates higher for longer to ensure the job is done on inflation.

-The two-year yield, which moves more on expectations for Fed action, ticked up to 4.80% from 4.78%.
-It’s near its highest level since 2007.

-Worries about rates have caused the S&P 500's gain for the year to more than halve.
-It was up as much as 8.9% in early February, the day before a report showed that U.S. employers hired nearly a third of a million more people in January than expected.

-The Fed has said it wants rates to climb to a “sufficiently restrictive” level where the economy slows enough to drive down inflation.
+The Fed has said it wants rates to climb to a “sufficiently restrictive” level where the economy slows enough to get inflation down to its 2% goal.

-Now the S&P 500 is hanging onto a gain of 3.7% for the year.

 “Everything is sort of churning,” said Thomas Martin, senior portfolio manager at Globalt Investments.
 “Right now, the economy is doing fairly well, but earnings estimates for 2023 for the S&P 500 are continuing to drift lower.
 So you’re still moving in a softening direction.
 It’s just: How close do you get to the ground?”